Shaktism: Devi Gita

 The seventh book of the Srimad Devi-Bhagavatam presents the theology of Shaktism.
 This book is called Devi Gita (Song of the Goddess).
 The goddess explains she is the Brahman that created the world, asserting the Advaita premise that spiritual liberation occurs when one fully comprehends the identity of one's soul and the Brahman.
 This knowledge, asserts the goddess, comes from detaching self from the world and meditating on one's own soul.

 The Devi Gita, like the Bhagavad Gita, is a condensed philosophical treatise.
 It presents the divine female as a powerful and compassionate creator, pervader, and protector of the universe.
 She is presented in the opening chapter of the Devi Gita as the benign and beautiful world-mother, called Bhuvaneshvari (literally, ruler of the universe).
 Thereafter, the text presents its theological and philosophical teachings.

 The Devi Gita describes the Devi (or goddess) as "universal, cosmic energy" resident within each individual.
 It thus weaves in the terminology of the Samkhya school of Hindu philosophy.
-The text is suffused with Advaita Vedanta ideas, wherein nonduality is emphasized, all dualities are declared as incorrect, and interconnected oneness of all living beings' souls with Brahman is held as the liberating knowledge.
+The text is suffused with Advaita Vedanta ideas, wherein nonduality is emphasised, all dualities are declared as incorrect, and interconnected oneness of all living beings' souls with Brahman is held as the liberating knowledge.
 However, adds Tracy Pintchman, a professor of religious studies and Hinduism, Devi Gita incorporates Tantric ideas, giving the Devi a form and motherly character rather than the gender-neutral concept of Adi Shankara's Advaita Vedanta.